-The Annual Conference of The Agricultural Economics Society will be held at K U Leuven, Belgium, from Wednesday 15th to Friday 17th of April 2020.
+The Annual Conference of The Agricultural Economics Society will be held online and at The University of Warwick, UK - 29th & 30th March 2021

 The Presidential Address will be given by Professor Janet Dwyer (University of Gloucestershire).